mmckenzieORCEN/CLIPCraft/README.md

 text_embeds = cc.createTextEmbeddings(text_embed_list, "list")

-cc.KNNSearchImage(text_embeds, image_embeds)
+cc.KNNSearchImage(text_embeds, image_embeds, 10)

 cc.KNNSearchText(text_embeds, ["https://upload.wikimedia.org/wikipedia/commons/thumb/6/68/Orange_tabby_cat_sitting_on_fallen_leaves-Hisashi-01A.jpg/800px-Orange_tabby_cat_sitting_on_fallen_leaves-Hisashi-01A.jpg"])
 ```
 Note the arguments taken by the KNN functions are the return values of the previous external functions. <br>

-The output of KNNSearchImage will be 5 images with the closest euclidean distance in ascending order; that is, the closest related image being output first. <br>
+The output of KNNSearchImage will be your specified amount images with the closest euclidean distance in ascending order; that is, the closest related image being output first. <br>
 The output of KNNSearchText will be a caption of the image based on the lowest euclidean distance between your list of input captions and the input image.

 ## Requirements